Palem1988/blocknetdx-utils/README.md

 # Testing groups

 - Unit tests for each API.
-- Single API sequences.
-- Random multi API sequences.
-- Ordered multi API sequences.
+- Various random multi API sequences.

 # Program outputs

-- Unit tests will log data and tell if each test was successful (and the number of runs) and an assertion error was thrown (with the input parameter that was used to make the call).
+- A log file will be generated reporting all errors.
+It will also tell you the number of tests run, and the number of assertions errors.
 - Sequence tests generate an Excel file with the timing distribution.
+- If the walletpassphrase unit tests run, you will also see some dumped wallet.dat files.